Rise to Success: Career Highlights of Gabrielle Union

 Discover the career path of Gabrielle Union, from the first major opportunity to industry-changing achievements.

-Gabrielle Union is an American actress whose career began in the 1990s with numerous television sitcom appearances and supporting roles in teen films like "She's All That" and "10 Things I Hate About You".
-Her breakthrough role came in 2000 with the teen film "Bring It On", which significantly boosted her prominence in the entertainment industry.
+Gabrielle Union is an American actress who began her career in the 1990s with television sitcom appearances before transitioning to supporting roles in teen films like "She's All That" and "10 Things I Hate About You" in 1999.
+She achieved widespread recognition and a breakthrough role in the 2000 teen film "Bring It On."

 In 2004, Gabrielle Union became a spokeswoman for Neutrogena.